-Growing up in South Korea, Jeonghyeon Ahn grew concerned about the air quality in East Asia.
+Growing up in South Korea, Jeonghyeon Ahn became concerned about the air quality in East Asia.

-“I became interested in the air pollution and their health impacts,” says Ahn, who decided to study environmental engineering as an undergraduate at Sejong University.
-“Environmental health sciences not only investigates the environmental issues from the viewpoint of scientific knowledge but also examines how they have impacts on human health.
+“I was interested in the air pollution and its health impacts,” says Ahn, who decided to study environmental engineering as an undergraduate at Sejong University.
+“Environmental health sciences not only investigates the environmental issues from the viewpoint of scientific knowledge, but also examines how they have impacts on human health.
 It is a very attractive field of study.”

 Following her 2013 graduation, Ahn completed a Master of Science in Engineering from Hanyang University.
 She spent the next two years gaining experience as a researcher at her graduate school alma mater’s Department of Civil & Environmental Engineering and with the Korea Environment Corporation’s Department of Toxic Chemicals.
 When she decided to pursue a Ph.D. in Environmental Health Sciences (ENHS), Ahn liked the UofSC program’s connection with the Arnold School of Public Health and was impressed by the faculty.

 “I wanted to learn more professional knowledge and build my skills based on what I have learned,” she says.
 “In addition, I wanted to experience working in academia from the faculty members, such as teaching, advising, research and publication.”